merytpeters/alx-higher_level_programming/README.md

-This is a repository of higher level programming languages ; Python, C-Python, SQL
+This is a repository of higher level programming languages ; Python, C-Python, SQL, etc